Bachelor-Thesis-Mobai-2025/mouse-tracking-static/README.md

 Description of parameters:

 **1. `question`**:
-   - The question asked to the user.
+   - The question asked to the user.<br>
 **2. `answer`**:
-   - The user's response to the question.
+   - The user's response to the question.<br>
 **3. `mouseMovements`**:
    - An array of **[x, y]** coordinates tracking the mouse position over time.
 **4. `timestamps`**: